PlugNChug/panda-express-saas/README.md

 ## Notes regarding this project ##
 This project took about 5 weeks to complete.
 During that time, our original team repository (which is currently private) had over 400 commits.
 As of December 2024, this software can be partially accessed at https://project-3-53-church-of-lightfoot.onrender.com/.
+Backend-dependent components may take up to a minute to fully load.
 Full access to every component of this SaaS can only be accomplished by a Google-authenticated user that has been granted administrative privileges.

 Because this repository is a public duplicate of the original private repository, I have removed all commit history and redacted all passwords and API keys.